0x3bfc/hardhat-gasless-deployer-example/README.md

 ```

 ## Start local GSN
-In new terminal start your local GSN relayer (local network)
+Start a new terminal to run your local GSN relayer (local network)
 ```bash
 yarn gsn-with-ganache
 ```

-You should see the following contracts address:
+You should see the following predeployed contracts address:

 ```bash
   RelayHub: 0xC89Ce4735882C9F0f0FE26686c53074E09B0D550